yrc42/Winter2019_notes/psci/psci2.md

 - Thus, the elites became more dependent on **taxing the population** to generate income.
 - The crown borrowed money from the population without repayment.
 - To get revenue, crown had to induce cooperation of public.
-The crown offered the population the power to redistribute income and also more political power.
+The crown offered the population the power to **redistribute income** and also more **political power**.
 - **Politically, the crown ceded power to a separate council –> democracy evolves.**

   - i.e. The Glorious Revolution